artautonomy/GIDI/README.md

 - Leave feedback on socials (bottom right on GIDI)
 - Perform a pull request and collaborate
-- Donate to help fund hosting costs
+- Donate to help fund hosting costs (PayPal, bottom right on GIDI)